OhioBWC - Basics: (Policy library) - File

 b.
 Claims services staff shall review the Index System reports to identify a potential for subrogation and make a referral to the Subrogation Department if appropriate.

-5. Contact witnesses and obtain statements in writing if possible, or document a summary of the statement and who provided it in the claim notes.
+5. Contact witnesses and obtain statements in writing if possible or document a summary of the statement and who provided it in the claim notes.

 6. Obtain/order a copy of the police report if one was completed.